And1x/GoReact-Todo/README.md

 - Execute the binary using the CLI or GUI
 - Visit http://localhost:7900 -> HOST can be changed in _\_ui/.env_
-- Todo items are stored in _./data/todoData.json_
+- A sqlite database + tables are created the first time it's running.